Tengu no Daidokoro

 (天狗の台所, Tengu no Daidokoro) is a Japanese manga series written and illustrated by Ai Tanaka.
 It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since September 2021.
-A ten-episode television drama adaptation aired from October to December 2023; a second ten-episode season aired from October to December 2024.
+A ten-episode television drama adaptation aired from October to December 2023; a second ten-episode season aired from October to December 2024, and a third season is set to premiere in October 2026.

+Plot

+Just before his 14th birthday, On Izuma learns from his parents that he is descended from the legendary Tengu, and that he must follow their custom of living in seclusion for one year once he turns 14.
+Traveling from New York City to Japan, On meets his older brother and fellow Tengu, Motoi, who lives in a rural farm away from civilization despite being located in the middle of Tokyo.
+Together, with a mystical talking family dog named Mugi, On adapts to his new agricultural way of life.